 What is the effect of applying a net torque to an object?

-What is the effect of doubling the rotational inertia of a rigid system, given a constant net torque?
+What is the effect of increasing rotational inertia on angular acceleration, given a constant torque?